OData/v3ProtocolDocument/OData.markdown

 The [OData CSDL](OData CSDL Definition.html) specifies how syntactically this information, and information specific to each kind of operation is specified.

-For example this FunctionImport represents an Action that Creates an Order for a customer using the specified quantity and discountCode.
-This action can be bound to any resource path that represents a Customer entity:
+For example this FunctionImport represents an action that creates an order for a customer using the specified quantity and discount code.
+This action can be bound to any resource path that represents a `Customer` entity:

 	<FunctionImport Name="CreateOrder" IsBindable="true" IsSideEffecting="true"
 					m:IsAlwaysBindable="true">